oracle-livelabs/apex/ai-interactive-report-lab2/lab-4-configure-column-level-ai-attributes/lab-4-configure-column-level-ai-attributes.md

 The AI does not have access to your actual business data.
 It relies entirely on the metadata you provide to understand your report columns.
 In the previous lab, you added report-level context that describes what the report is about.
 In this lab, you will go one level deeper and configure column-level AI attributes for key columns in `SCM_REPLENISHMENT_V`.

-Column Attributes in APEX have a Generative AI section that allows developers to refine AI behavior at a per-column level.
+In APEX Interactive Reports, each report column includes a Generative AI section where developers can refine AI behavior for that specific column.
 There are two key settings: **Column Context**, which provides additional notes describing the purpose or interpretation of a column, and **Reference Data Type**, which indicates the type of reference data (Static Values, SQL Query, or Shared Component) that the AI can use when forming responses.
 By adding business descriptions and reference values, you give the AI the vocabulary it needs to correctly interpret column names, map user terms to valid filter values, and generate accurate report actions.

 For example, without column context, the AI has no way to know that `PRIORITY_CODE` represents business urgency or that its valid values are CRITICAL, HIGH, MEDIUM, and LOW.
 With that metadata in place, a prompt like "show me high priority alerts" is correctly mapped to a filter on `PRIORITY_CODE = HIGH`.